HealthML/Math4ML/_sources/chapter_spaces/basis_functions_vector_space.md

 plt.tight_layout()
 plt.show()
 ```
-We see that in the transformed space $ P_2^2 $ (right), the data points are more spread out and the clusters are linearly separable.
+We see that in the additional dimensions in the transformed space $ P_2^2 $ (right), the data points are more spread out and the clusters become linearly separable.
 So, let's apply the Nearest Centroid Classifier to the original and the transformed data.

 ```{code-cell} ipython3